httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a List {#ser-list}

-Given an array of (member-value, parameters) tuples as input_list, return an ASCII string suitable for use in a HTTP header value.
+Given an array of (member_value, parameters) tuples as input_list, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
-2. For each (member-value, parameters) of input_list:
+2. For each (member_value, parameters) of input_list:
-   1. If member-value is an array, append the result of running Serialising an Inner List ({{ser-innerlist}}) with (member-value, parameters) to output.
+   1. If member_value is an array, append the result of running Serialising an Inner List ({{ser-innerlist}}) with (member_value, parameters) to output.
-   2. Otherwise, append the result of running Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
+   2. Otherwise, append the result of running Serializing an Item ({{ser-item}}) with (member_value, parameters) to output.
-   3. If more member-values remain in input_list:
+   3. If more member_values remain in input_list:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.

 #### Serialising an Inner List {#ser-innerlist}

-Given an array of (member-value, parameters) tuples as inner_list, and parameters as list_parameters, return an ASCII string suitable for use in a HTTP header value.
+Given an array of (member_value, parameters) tuples as inner_list, and parameters as list_parameters, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be the string "(".
-2. For each (member-value, parameters) of inner_list:
+2. For each (member_value, parameters) of inner_list:
-   1. Append the result of running Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
+   1. Append the result of running Serializing an Item ({{ser-item}}) with (member_value, parameters) to output.
    2. If more values remain in inner_list, append a single WS to output.
 3. Append ")" to output.
 4. Append the result of running Serializing Parameters {{ser-params}} with list_parameters to output.